HerrMo/fda-geo-out/README.md

-# A Geometric Perspective On Functional Novelty Detection
+# A Geometric Perspective On Functional Outlier Detection

-Code and data to reproduce the results presented in the paper *A Geometric Perspective On Functional Novelty Detection* by Herrmann and Scheipl.
+Code and data to reproduce the results presented in the paper *A Geometric Perspective On Functional Outlier Detection* by Herrmann and Scheipl.
 The full paper can be reproduced with the 00_paper.Rmd in the vignettes folder.

 Some of the examples and results are computed directly in the Rmd files in folder vignettes, others are (partly) outsourced to specific R files in folder R: